-In the guide below, we outline what sustainability is, including meanings and definitions, along with providing examples.
+In the guide below, we outline what sustainability is.

-We also provide links to other potentially useful resources we’ve written on the topic of overall sustainability.
+We also link to other potentially useful resources on different aspects of sustainability.

-What Is Sustainability? – Definition/Meaning, & General Explanation Of Core Components
+What Is Sustainability? – Definition, & Core Components

-Additionally, sustainable farming, and sustainable construction, building and housing, are just two examples of industries where there can be debate or disagreement on what sustainable practices should be, and what the main goals of these sustainable practices should be.
+There can be debate or disagreement in different industries on what sustainable practices should be, and what the main goals (i.e. desired outcomes) of these sustainable practices should be.

 Those common components might include, but aren’t limited to:

-– The ability to maintain a certain level of living for a given population over a certain period of time (As just one example, a population either needs to adjust their consumption rate to match the level of supply, or supply needs to be augmented to match the consumption rate)
+– The ability to maintain a certain level of living, for a given population, over a certain period of time

 – Considering the needs of present generations, without compromising the needs of future generations

-– Balancing goals across the different areas of overall sustainability, such as environmental sustainability, resource management, social sustainability and responsibility, and economic sustainability
+Such as environmental sustainability (and environmental degradation), resource management, social sustainability and responsibility, and economic sustainability

-Difference Between Environmental, Resource Management, Social & Economic Sustainability Pillars
+The Different Pillars Of Sustainability – Environmental, Resource Management, Social, & Economic Sustainability

-Examples Of Sustainability Targets/Goals Across The Different Pillars
+Examples Of Different Targets/Goals Across The Different Pillars Of Sustainability

-Some examples of environmental sustainability targets/goals might include, but aren’t limited to:
+Some examples of different environmental sustainability targets/goals might be:

 – Reducing water pollution